-Each year for 43 years the Country Music Association has coordinated a music festival known as CMA Music Festival.
+Each year for 44 years the Country Music Association has coordinated a music festival known as CMA Music Festival.
 The event includes performances by more than 100 entertainers and groups, autograph sessions and activities directed at the attendees.
-In 2001, the music festival moved to downtown Nashville and attendance has steadily increased, with 80,000 attendees in 2014.
+In 2001, the music festival moved to downtown Nashville and attendance has steadily increased, with 87,000 attendees in 2015.
 The last four years ABC has broadcast a 2 hour show of highlights with Nashville featured as much as the music.

 In 2013, ABC TV network began broadcasting a weekly music/drama "Nashville."
 The hour-long show is shot entirely in Nashville and features well known locales.
 Songs from top Nashville songwriters drive the storyline, enticing millions of viewers to watch an extended commercial for the city and then visit.
+The show is currently broadcast in 85 countries worldwide.

 The downtown entertainment district features the Hard Rock Café, Jimmy Buffett's Margaretville and the Wild Horse Saloon; a concert hall, restaurant, dance hall and TV production facility.
 The Ryman Auditorium (2,362 seats), former home of the Grand Ole Opry, is known for outstanding acoustics.
-The 123 year old Ryman has become a venue of choice by entertainers visiting Nashville and six times has been named Pollstar Magazines venue of the year for the United States.
+The 123 year old Ryman has become a venue of choice by entertainers visiting Nashville and seven times has been named Pollstar Magazines venue of the year for the United States.
 A four block section of the downtown area, called lower Broadway, features bars and clubs known as Honky Tonks.
-These venues are housed in historic brick buildings and highlight live bands performing 15 hours a day, 7 days a week and are in close proximity of the Bridgestone Arena (20,000 seats) and LP Field.
+These venues are housed in historic brick buildings and highlight live bands performing 15 hours a day, 7 days a week and are in close proximity of the Bridgestone Arena (20,000 seats) and Nissan Stadium.

-The Bridgestone Arena is now in its 19th year of operation as a premier entertainment facility and in 2011, 2012, 2013 and 2014 ranked 6th in the United States in concert attendance.
-The Arena is home of the Nashville Predators, a National Hockey League team that in 2012 played two rounds into the Stanley Cup playoffs, in its eighteenth season in Nashville.
+The Bridgestone Arena is now in its 20th year of operation as a premier entertainment facility and in 2011, 2012, 2013 and 2014 ranked 6th in the United States in concert attendance.
+The Arena is home of the Nashville Predators, a National Hockey League team that in 2012 played two rounds into the Stanley Cup playoffs, in its nineteenth season in Nashville.

 Nashville is the headquarters of CMT (formerly Country Music Television).
 Their Nashville friendly programming is transmitted daily to 91 million households.
 Sirius XM Radio has their southern broadcast facilities inside the Bridgestone Arena where they program multiple channels in 8 studios with a potential daily audience of 49 million.
-RFD TV moved their production facilities to Nashville and are billed as Rural America's most important network.
+RFD TV moved their production facilities to Nashville and is billed as Rural America's most important network.

-The Tennessee NFL Stadium, opened in 1999, with a recently announced name change to Nissan Stadium, is the home of the 1999 American Football Conference Champion and 2002 AFC South Division Champion Tennessee Titans and the 1999 Ohio Valley Conference Champion Tennessee State University Tigers.
-Now in its fourteenth year of operation, the Titans have sold out nearly all of the 69,000 seat Stadium for each of its games.
+The Tennessee NFL Stadium, opened in 1999, named Nissan Stadium, is the home of the 1999 American Football Conference Champion and 2002 AFC South Division Champion Tennessee Titans and the 1999 Ohio Valley Conference Champion Tennessee State University Tigers.
+Now in its sixteenth year of operation, the stadium also hosts the Music City Bowl each December.